Arlodotexe/windows-interact/README.md

 ### `System.log()`
 ---
 An alternative to `console.log`.
 It will push the output of the log to the console and record each entry in a .txt file.
+It can also be used to record the from other devices.
+The second parameter will prepend `Log @ {device name}` to the log file.

 You can set the default log file location with `System.set.preferences`, like so: